The White Tiger (Adiga novel): Reception

 In 2020, Emma Lee-Potter of The Independent listed The White Tiger as one of the 12 best Indian novels.

 Film adaptation

-On April 5, 2018, Ramin Bahrani was finalised to direct and write the film adaptation for Netflix.
-On September 3, 2019, Rajkummar Rao, Priyanka Chopra, and Adarsh Gourav were cast in the film.
-The film was released on January 23, 2021 in select theatres and on Netflix.
-It was nominated for Academy Award for Best Adapted Screenplay in 2021.
+On 5 April 2018, Ramin Bahrani was finalised to direct and write the film adaptation for Netflix.
+On 3 September 2019, Rajkummar Rao, Priyanka Chopra Jonas, and Adarsh Gourav were cast in the film.
+The film was released on 23 January 2021 in select theatres and on Netflix.
+It was nominated for Best Adapted Screenplay at the 74th British Academy Film Awards and 93rd Academy Awards.